-My name is Shahin (pronounced Shah-heen) and I am a Lecturer at UCLA where I teach a wide range of courses in international relations.
+My name is Shahin (pronounced Shah-heen) and I work at Southern Methodist University where I serve as the Colin Powell Postdoctoral Teaching Fellow in the Department of Political Science and the John G. Tower Center for Public Policy and International Affairs.
+I had previously lectured at UCLA where I taught a wide range of courses in international relations.
 I earned my Ph.D in Political Science from the University of California Los Angeles in 2017 and my B.A. in Political Science from the University of Southern California in 2007.

 My research and teaching interests include, but are not limited to, foreign policy decision-making, diplomacy/diplomatic history, international security, political psychology, qualitative methods, the Cold War, and the international relations of the Middle East.